NoahCHuber/CSCISeniorProject/docs/SwiftEdgeRequirementsDoc.md

 * **PM4:** System should disable all background apps through user Regedit.
 * **PM5:** System should disable Windows tips and hibernation.
 * **PM6:** System should remove startup delay via Registry
-* **PM7:** System should run defrag and optimize and enable monthly optimizations for peak performance.

 #### 3.2.3 Security Module
 > Security module is separate from the Vulnerability Scanner and changes local settings without internet access.
 Hardening operations will be lightweight and non-invasive.